PasiniSamuele/Robust-Attack-Detectors-LLM/docs/artifacts.md

 ## Generated Function Runs
 Inside the zip file there is a folder named *generated_function_runs*.

-The tree structure of the folder is quite complicated because of pratical needs, but it is not interesting from an artifact point-of-view.

-The only relevant point is that, during the navigation of the structure, it is possible to explore all the possible values of the Configuration, leading to the different combinations used to generated the Generated Function Runs.
+The folder contains a tree structure that allows to explore all the possible values of the Configuration, leading to the different combinations used to generated the Generated Function Runs.

 It is possible to find every single Generated Function Run inside the folders named *run_0*, that represent the leaf of the tree structure of the Configuration values.